 Settlements in child injury cases can be very dependent on the sort of accident that occurred, the levels of suffering and pain that have occurred and any prognosis for the future.
 It is difficult to put an estimated figure on a claim, especially in the beginning stages of a claim, and this can be the same whether it is a claim for an adult or a child.

 No two claims will be the same, it might be that the accident that caused the injury was similar, but some people can heal much faster than others and suffering and pain can vary from person to person as well, even for the same injuries.
-Personal circumstances are also varied, with adults being more financially affected than minors, although again this will vary from case to case.
+Personal circumstances are also varied for child injury claims, with adults being more financially affected than minors, although again this will vary from case to case.

 The table below gives an illustration of the types of compensation payouts that might be awarded for a claim relating to a child injury – a sort of child injury compensation calculator, so to speak.